 Healthy, hardy waterlilies (Nymphaea) can produce a succession of blooms from June right through to early September.
 Each bloom opens in the morning, and closes in the late afternoon, and typically re-opens each day for a further two days before sinking below the water. © www.watergardensolutions.co.uk

 Waterlily leaves are produced throughout the growing season (April-October), on stalks growing up from the rhizome (the chunky crown of the plant), and after a while the older, outer leaves will yellow and start to decay.
 This is quite natural, and the old leaves can be removed if they become unsightly.

 Waterlilies do well in warm, relatively still water.
-The blooms will become waterlogged and sink if they are sited too close to fountains.
+The blooms will become waterlogged and sink if they are splashed by fountains.
 They will not bloom well in cold, spring fed pools; in very deep water; or in strong currents.
 There is generally no problem caused by the gentle currents from nearby waterfalls using recirculated water) will not be a problem.

 The depth of water is important.
 Waterlilies come in different sizes and suit different depths.
 Catalogues often describe them in a range from Vigorous/Large through to those of Miniature growth.
 The most vigorous ones suit lakes and deeper water (90cm or more).
 The miniature ones are better suited to a pond shelf, tub or bowl, with as little as 10-15cm cover over the plant crown.
 For typical garden pools with a base depth of 45-60cm the ‘Small’ and ‘Medium’ varieties are likely to be most suitable.
 Pick the size to suit your site, and ask your specialist supplier for advice if needed.